A Healthy Home

 Three Steps to a Healthy Home

 Pests need water, food, and shelter to live, just like you.
-Here’s what you and your landlord can do to get rid of them and prevent them from invading your home.
+Here’s what you and the property owner can do to get rid of them and prevent them from invading your home.

 1. Inside your home: take away pests’ food, water, and shelter

-• Clean grease, crumbs, and spills and don’t leave dishes in the sink overnight.
+- Clean grease, crumbs, and spills and don’t leave dishes in the sink.

-• Store food in sealed containers.
-Pests can chew through paper, cardboard and thin plastic.
+- Store food in sealed containers.
+Pests can chew through paper, cardboard, and plastic.

-• Remove clutter from floors, and store extra clothing in sealed plastic bins.
+- Remove clutter from floors, and store extra clothing in sealed plastic containers.

 2. Reduce moisture to prevent mold and pests

-• Fan should be free of grease, and reported to landlord if broken.
+- Fan should be free of grease, and reported to management if not operating effectively.

-• Report drips or leaks for repair to property management or the landlord.
+- Report drips or leaks for repair to property management.

-3. In and around your home: ask your landlord to seal out pests
+3. In and around your home: ask property management to seal out pests

-• Screen all vents, windows and entryways and repair broken screens.
+- Screen all vents and windows, and repair broken screens.

-• Seal all cracks, crevices and holes in walls and ceiling.
+- Seal all cracks, crevices, and holes in walls and ceilings, and around electrical outlets, pipes, and gas/utility connections.

-• Maintain interior and exterior water, drainage (incl. gutters), and sewage systems.
+- Maintain interior and exterior water, drainage (including gutters and downspouts), and sewage systems.

-• Rinse common garbage and recycling bins as needed to keep them grime-free.
+- Rinse common garbage and recycling bins as needed to reduce grime.

 3 Steps to a Healthy Home